jombo1/jombo1.github.io/_posts/2019-07-15-wacom-bamboo-on-manjaro-linux.md

 author: Eric
 title: "Configuring Wacom Tablets on Manjaro i3 Linux"
 ---
-For anyone who loves digital painting and Linux, it can be quite disheartening knowing neither Wacom or Adobe have official Linux support.
+For anyone who loves digital painting and Linux, it can be quite disheartening to know neither Wacom or Adobe have official Linux support.
 Fear not however, with just a little bit of configuration you can have the perfect setup going.

 In this guide I will be using a Bamboo Pen CTL-460 on Manjaro i3 and Krita as the drawing software.
 #### Configuring the Wacom tablet